hack3rs.ca network-security

 Common Mistakes That Slow Response

-• $Leaving temporary remote admin exposure in place after maintenance windows.
+• $Leaving temporary remote admin paths open after maintenance windows because nobody owns the cleanup task.

 Practice and Study Exercises

-• $Build a small external exposure inventory template and fill it with owner, purpose, auth method, and patch cadence.
+• $Build an external exposure inventory template with fields for owner, business purpose, authentication method, and patch cadence — then fill it in for one real system.

 Related Internal Learning Links